Policegiri

 Policegiri is a 2013 Indian Hindi-language action film directed by K.S.
 Ravikumar and produced by T. P. Aggarwal and Rahul Aggarwal.
 The film features Sanjay Dutt, Prakash Raj and Prachi Desai in the lead roles.
 The film was released on 5 July 2013.
 The film is the official remake of the 2003 Tamil film Saamy, directed by Hari.
-The film received mixed-to-negative reviews and was a box-office bomb.

 Plot

 The movie begins with a man (Sanjay Dutt) drinking beer early in the morning and then following up with having beer and idli.
 He later steals a bike and goes to the police station to get a commission from the police inspector.
 He then meets a man who takes him to a place where they sell guns and bombs.
 Finally, he meets a local gangster who hires him to kill a minister.
 He then kills the gangster and his henchmen and reveals himself as DCP Rudra Aditya Devraj, the new cop in town, near the Andhra Pradesh-Maharashtra border.

 The city of Nagapuram is riddled with crime and corruption and is controlled by Nagori Subramaniam (Prakash Raj), the local mafia and a politician maker.
 Initially, Rudra closes down a lot of illegal businesses in Nagori.
 But when Rudra meets Nagori, he reveals that he is also a corrupt cop like others and even takes bribes on the condition that Nagori accepts certain points.
 Nagori accepts, and there is a truce between the two.

 Meanwhile, Rudra falls in love with a girl named Seher (Prachi Desai) whom he first encountered in the beginning and she then reciprocates his love.

 Conflict starts when residents complain about a petrol pump selling less petrol to the public and a lady beaten up when she complained.
 The petrol pump is owned by Nagori.
 Rudra beats up the employees of the pump as well as Nagori's henchmen.
 Nagori catches Rudra and Seher and tells her that he accepts bribes which causes Seher to leave Rudra.
 A war emerges between the two.